kaito881221/endgame-protocol/README.md

 9. Team & Partners: Turning the Vision into Reality Endgame Protocol ultimately aims for a decentralized ecosystem, and this philosophy is deeply reflected in our team's operational principles.
 We strongly desire this project to grow through pure ideas, innovative mechanisms, and the collective intelligence of the community, rather than relying on the fame or background of specific individuals.
 We prioritize the vision and technical capabilities of Endgame Protocol above all else, focusing all our efforts transparently and fairly on the project itself.
 We will prove our trustworthiness not through individual identities, but solely through our deliverables and code.
 Furthermore, we view partnerships not merely as collaborations, but as strategic allies committed to jointly building and expanding the decentralized ecosystem of Endgame Protocol.
-Together with them, we are dedicated to constructing a robust and sustainable SuFi Nation.
+Together with them, we are dedicated to constructing a robust and sustainable SurFi Nation.
 	The Foundation of Trust: Code and Community
 We believe that anonymity must not lead to a lack of accountability.
 Therefore, we are committed to the community and will build the highest level of trust through the following measures. o	Transparent Smart Contract Audit: Endgame Protocol prioritizes the protection of community assets, committing to the highest standards of security and transparency.
 To achieve this, we adhere to the principle of undergoing a comprehensive code audit by a global Top Tier security auditing firm prior to the official project launch.
 We will conduct audits through such a premier enterprise, and the results will be 100% transparently disclosed to the community.
 The complete final audit report will be publicly accessible via our official website and GitHub.
 This process will allow us to prove to the community that our code has undergone objective verification by third-party experts, thereby establishing an environment where all participants can engage in the game with confidence. o	Strict Team Vesting: The tokens allocated to the team are strictly locked via a smart contract under the condition of a 1-year cliff and a 2-year linear vesting period following the listing.
 This is a powerful commitment that proves we cannot disrupt the market for short-term gain and are dedicated solely to the long-term success of the project. o	Community-driven Governance: The ultimate goal of Endgame Protocol is complete decentralization.
 As outlined in the roadmap, all operational authority will be transferred to a DAO (Decentralized Autonomous Organization) comprised of EGP holders.
 The future of the protocol will be decided not by an anonymous development team, but by the hands of the community itself.
-We ask you to join us on this journey, believing not in the names of a team, but in well-written code, a healthy community, and the powerful vision of SuFi.
+We ask you to join us on this journey, believing not in the names of a team, but in well-written code, a healthy community, and the powerful vision of SurFi.

 ---